- Last updated: February 2023

-1. Introduction and Purpose
+1. Introduction and purpose

 1.1.
-St Mary’s University (“the University”) recognises the need of many students for residential student accommodation that allows them to study and to participate fully in all aspects of University life.
+St Mary’s University (“the University”) realizes the need of many students for residential student accommodation that allows them to study and to participate fully in all aspects of University life.
 In recognition of this, the University provides eligible students with a guarantee of University accommodation as outlined in this Accommodation Allocation Policy (“the Policy”).